 Time Limits & Limitation Act in Accident Claims

-The only exception to the 3 year rule is;
+The only exception to the 3-year rule is;

-- At the time of the accident you did not know you had been injured or that your injury was caused by an accident, illness or disease, but you find out later.
+- At the time of the accident you did not know you had been injured or that your injury was caused by accident, illness or disease, but you find out later.
 Even if this is years later, the three years may start to run from when you found out.
 Your solicitor will be able to tell you more.

-In some types of accidents the three year limitation period may change.
+In some types of accidents, the three-year limitation period may change.
 For example, the time limit for injuries involving defective products is two years or an accident caused by a plane, which is also two years.

 You should try and see a solicitor as soon as possible after the accident, 3 years may seem a long time, but it isn't.
-This is because it can often take 3 years just to prepare the case for trial.
+This is because it can often take three years just to prepare the case for trial.
 This may be because you have to wait for operations to see if your condition can be made better.